tranq72/OpenAIAPI/README.md

 ### API secret

-Keep your API secrets secure and away from client apps.
+Keep your API secret secure and away from client apps.
 Instead of directly calling a third party API (like OpenAI, which is a paid service) you better deploy a reverse-proxy in your backend and set the `endpoint` and `secret` parameters accordingly.

+## Contributing
+This is just an initial draft implementation for a side project.
+Feel free to raise a pull request if you spot a bug or would like to contribute.

+## License
+MIT